TitilayoMG/Mexico-Toy-Sales-Dashboard/README.md

 ![](man-using-digital-tablet.jpg)

 ## Introduction
-This sales analysis dashboard was analyzed on Power BI.
+This sales analysis dashboard is analyze on Power BI.
 The dataset used is a fictitious chain of toy stores in Mexico called Maven Toys which include information about products, stores, daily transactions, and current inventory levels at each location.
 The dashboard is titled ‘Maven Toys Sales Dashboard’.

 This project shows my ability to create dashboards with well-defined KPIs to provide a clear and measurable way to assess performance.
 I was able to align the dashboard with the organization's strategic objectives by highlighting the most critical metrics that directly contribute to business goals.